Reminder: Session 3 Paperwork and Payments Due June 5

 Overnight campers are divided in groups according to age and gender.
 Girls aged 10-12 live in Girls Village cabins, while boys 10-12 spend their time in Boys Village.
 Campers ages 8-9 stay in Tween Creeks cabins, which are divided by gender within the Village.

-Teen Adventure campers are in their own groups within Girls and Boys Villages respectively, when they're not at Spruce Run.
+Teen Adventure campers are in their own groups within Girls and Boys Villages respectively.

 The Camp Office will try to accommodate bunking requests if communicated before the Camp season begins.